oelarnes/spells/README.md

 - group_by: a list of string or `ColName` values to display as grouped columns.
 Valid `ColTypes` are `ColType.GROUP_BY` and `ColType.CARD_ATTR`.
 By default, group by "name" (card name).

 - filter_spec: a dictionary specifying a filter, using a small number of paradigms.
 Columns used must be in each base view ("draft" and "game") that the `columns` and `group_by` columns depend on, so
 `ColType.AGG` and `ColType.CARD_ATTR` columns are not valid. `ColType.NAME_SUM` columns are also not supported.
 Derived columns are supported.
 No filter is applied by default.
+Yes, I should rewrite it to use the mongo query language.
 The specification is best understood with examples:

     - `{'player_cohort': 'Top'}` "player_cohort" value equals "Top".
     - `{'lhs': 'player_cohort', 'op': 'in', 'rhs': ['Top', 'Middle']}` "player_cohort" value is either "Top" or "Middle".
 Supported values for `op` are `<`, `<=`, `>`, `>=`, `!=`, `=`, `in` and `nin`.
     - `{'$and': [{'lhs': 'draft_date', 'op': '>', 'rhs': datetime.date(2024, 10, 7)}, {'rank': 'Mythic'}]}` Drafts after October 7 by Mythic-ranked players.
 Supported values for query construction keys are `$and`, `$or`, and `$not`.

 - extensions: a list of `spells.columns.ColumnDefinition` objects, which are appended to the definitions built-in columns described below.
 A name not in the enum `ColName` can be used in this way if it is the name of a provided extension.
 Existing names can also be redefined using extensions.

+### ColumnDefinition

 ```python
 ColumnDefinition(